Glass Engine

 Architecture

-Every glass surface is composed of five rendering layers, stacked bottom-to-top:
+Every glass surface is composed of eight rendering layers, stacked bottom-to-top:

 1